redyyu/jump-to/README.md

 The swimming animation is move the character `anim_X` to lower the ground.
 And half body in water is masked by a hidden Clothing `SwimmingBodyMASK`.
 *This clothingItem have masks to cover every thing must in water.*
+*And it is a shoes, will prevent feet be hurts. swimming is walking play a swimming animation actually*

 On the other hand use a `SwimmingRightHandHackingItem` with `ReplaceInPrimaryHand = none swimming,` to trigger `maskingright` state ON.